Laura-Novich-OBW/Tool-Chest/Publishing-tools/Sphinx.md

 ### Disadvantages
 - Learning Curve: For beginners, Sphinx may seem complex, particularly for those not familiar with reStructuredText or similar markup languages.
 - Setup Complexity: The initial setup can be challenging for those new to the tool.

-### Vendor Link:
-www.sphinx-doc.org